Bombardier ALP-45DP

 The Bombardier ALP-45DP is a type of single cab dual-mode locomotive operated by New Jersey Transit and Exo.
-The locomotive was designed and originally built by Bombardier, which was bought by Alstom, which will complete the second order of locomotives.
+The locomotive was designed and originally built by Bombardier until 2021, and by Alstom since 2021.

 Operators

 New Jersey Transit

 New Jersey Transit (NJT) purchased 26 ALP-45DPs in 2008, with an option to purchase up to 63 additional units.
 The first locomotive from the order was displayed at Innotrans in 2010 and was officially unveiled at Pennsylvania Station on May 11, 2011.
 NJT purchased 9 additional units in July 2010.
 The locomotives from these two orders are numbered 4500–4534.

 The ALP-45DPs are used on the Morristown Line, Montclair-Boonton Line, Raritan Valley Line, Northeast Corridor Line, and the North Jersey Coast Line, providing a one-seat ride into New York Penn Station.
-They are also used on the Main Line, Bergen County Line, Pascack Valley Line, and occasionally on Metro-North Railroad's Port Jervis Line.
+They are also used on the Main Line, Bergen County Line, Pascack Valley Line, and occasionally on Metro-North Railroad's Port Jervis Line while some are used on the Gladstone Branch on either Hoboken or Midtown direct trains.
 They have replaced all GP40FH-2 locomotives (except those owned by Metro-North), and a majority of the GP40PH-2 and F40PH-2CAT locomotives.

-In December 2017, NJT purchased 17 additional ALP-45DPs, labelled as the ALP-45A, which will replace the remaining GP40PH-2B fleet.
+In December 2017, NJT purchased 17 additional ALP-45DPs, labelled as the ALP-45A.
 On June 28, 2019, Bombardier announced that the first car body from this order was inspected and approved for final assembly.
-In July 2020, NJT ordered 8 additional ALP-45As, leaving 29 options.
-The 25 locomotives are now intended to replace the majority of the PL42AC fleet instead of the GP40PH-2B fleet, due to the PL42AC's unreliability and inability to be upgraded to meet new Environmental Protection Agency standards.
+In July 2020, NJT ordered 8 additional ALP-45As.
+Originally slated to replace the remaining GP40PH-2B locomotives, the 25 locomotives are now intended to replace the majority of the PL42AC fleet, due to the PL42AC's unreliability and inability to be upgraded to meet new Environmental Protection Agency standards.
 The ALP-45A locomotives from the 2017 and 2020 orders will be numbered 4535–4559.
 On December 15, 2020, the first unit from the order, #4535, has left the Kassel factory and was delivered in January 2021. #4536 was the first ALP-45A unit to enter revenue service on July 30, 2021.
 Following the purchase of Bombardier Transportation in January 2021, Alstom will be responsible for completing the ALP-45A order.
+On May 14th, 2025, NJT ordered 12 new ALP-45As, along with 250 new Multilevel III railcars from Alstom.
+This leaves 17 optional locomotives remaining.

+In 2019, NJ Transit unveiled locomotive 4519 wrapped in a heritage Erie Lackawanna scheme.